artipie/blog.artipie.com/_posts/2021/01/2021-01-28-release-notes.md

   - debian-adapter
 ---

-[v0.NN](https://example/link) was released on January NN.
+[v0.15](https://github.com/artipie/artipie/releases/tag/0.15) was released on January 29.
 We are happy to announce that minimal support for [Debian repository](https://wiki.debian.org/DebianRepository) was added to Artipie: you can [configure](https://github.com/artipie/artipie/tree/master/examples/debian) the repository which [`apt-get`](https://en.wikipedia.org/wiki/APT_(software)) will be able to work with.

 [Npm-adapter](https://github.com/artipie/npm-adapter) functionality was extended with the following commands support: